-The statute of limitations is a law that dictates how much time an injured victim has to file a lawsuit against the other party.
+The statute of limitations is a law that dictates how much time an injured person has to file a lawsuit against the other party.
 It’s important to note that the law varies in each state, which is why it’s imperative that you are aware of the time limit in the state of Indiana.

-Indiana gives injured victims exactly two years from the day the accident occurred to file a lawsuit against a property owner.
+Indiana gives injured people exactly two years from the day the accident occurred to file a lawsuit against a property owner.
 There are some very limited exceptions to this law.
 Typically, this type of case is settled during the negotiation phase.
 However, if both parties are unable to reach an agreement, then filing a lawsuit may be your best option, and you will need to do so before the statute of limitations deadline.

 Failing to file within the set deadline may cause your case to be dismissed, leaving you without any compensation for damages.